tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 Some situations outside of Node do not have a JS parser (Bash programs, some asset pipelines, etc.).
 These tools generally operate on files as opaque blobs, or plain text files.
-These tools can use
+These tools can use the noted methods to get information about the grammar for a blob via means listed in [Implementation](#Implementation)